 Hard Krypton: From the appearance, the structure and shape of Squirrel Power's first product are different from the RVs commonly seen in China.

-Xiao Ang: Overseas RVs and domestic RVs are completely "two different species."
-Due to different regulatory restrictions, most domestic RVs are modified in the mode of "front cab + rear living compartment," and the interior space is relatively cramped.
-Some users even prefer to carry tents for outdoor accommodation.
+Xiao Ang: Overseas RVs and domestic ones are completely "two different species."
+Due to different regulatory restrictions, most domestic RVs are modified in the mode of "cab + rear living cabin."
+The interior space is relatively cramped, and some users even prefer to carry tents for outdoor accommodation.
 In markets such as the United States, Australia, and Canada, 90% of RVs are towable RVs, which do not need to be modified and are produced in batches.

 We chose towable RVs as our entry point.
 They don't have a cab and need to be towed by a front vehicle, usually a pickup truck.
 This means that it is first and foremost a living space.
 Users are buying a pure living experience without having to consider driving performance, which significantly reduces our R & D and verification costs.